tanishqv010/Aerovigil/README.md

 - Integrate gas sensors to identify early signs of smoke or combustible gases.

 2. **Real-time Data Transmission**:
-- Establish a reliable communication system for real-time data transmission from the drone to the ground station.
+- Establish a reliable communication system for real-time data transmission from the drone to the ground station using MQTT protocol over TCP/IP.
 - Implement a secure and efficient data transfer protocol for transmitting surveillance data.

 3. **Fire Prediction and Detection**:
-- Implement a machine learning-based fire prediction algorithm using historical data and environmental factors.
+- Implement a machine learning-based fire prediction algorithm using environmental sensor data and live weather parameters like wind speed.
 - Integrate predictive models to assess the likelihood of fire outbreaks based on current conditions.
+- Use a threshold-based system to detect fire based on smoke sensor data.

+4. **Weather Data Integration**:
+- Integrate OpenWeatherMap API to fetch real-time wind and rain data from the drone's geographical location.
+- Improve prediction accuracy by incorporating live weather conditions.

 4. **Emergency Response System**:
 - Integrate an alert system to notify relevant authorities in the event of a detected forest fire.